Abstract

 Genetic analysis of Recombination

-The wildtype Hawaiian CB4856 strain (HI) and the Bristol N2 strain were used to assay recombination between single nucleotide polymorphisms (SNPs) on Chromosomes I, III, IV and X (Wicks et al., 2001; Bazan et al., 2011).
+The wildtype Hawaiian CB4856 strain (HI) and the Bristol N2 strain were used to assay recombination between single nucleotide polymorphisms (SNPs) on Chromosomes I, III, IV and X (Bazan and Hillers, 2011; Wicks et al., 2001).
 The SNPs, primers, enzymes used for restriction digests and expected fragment sizes are included in Supplemental Table 1.
 To measure wild-type recombination, N2 males containing bcIs39 were crossed to Hawaiian CB4856 worms.
 Cross-progeny hermaphrodites were identified by the presence of bcIs39 and contained one N2 and one CB4856 chromosome.
+These were assayed for recombination by crossing with CB4856 males containing myo-2::mCherry.
+Cross-progeny hermaphrodites from the resulting cross were isolated as L4s, and then cultured individually in 96-well plates in liquid S-media complete supplemented with HB101.
+Four days after initial culturing, starved populations were lysed and used for PCR and restriction digest to detect N2 and CB4856 SNP alleles.

 Immunostaining

-DAPI staining and immunostaining was performed as in (Russo et al. 2023), 20 to 24 hours post L4 unless otherwise noted.
+DAPI staining and immunostaining was performed as in (Russo et al., 2023), 20 to 24 hours post L4 unless otherwise noted.
 For analyzing bivalents, the same protocol was implemented with the exception that hermaphrodites were dissected and DAPI stained 48 hours post late L4 stage, unless otherwise noted.

-The following primary antibodies were used at the indicated dilutions: alpaca anti-GFP Booster (ChromoTek, gb2AF488) was used at 1:1000; rat anti-OLLAS (Invitrogen, PIMA516125) was used at 1:1000; and rabbit anti PCH-2 (Bhalla 2014) was used at 1:500.
+The following primary antibodies were used at the indicated dilutions: alpaca anti-GFP Booster (ChromoTek, gb2AF488) was used at 1:1000; rat anti-OLLAS (Invitrogen, PIMA516125) was used at 1:1000; and rabbit anti PCH-2 (Deshong et al., 2014) was used at 1:500.
 The following secondary antibodies were used at the indicated dilutions: anti-rabbit Cy3 (Jackson Labs) was used at 1:500 and anti-rat Cy5 (Jackson Labs) was used at 1:500

 Irradiation Experiments